ultraseedbox/USB-Docs/Tutorials and Guides/Kodi/Setting Up Kodi with USB and Google Drive.md

 * Right click to the media folders you want to set.
 Right click it and select `export to .strm files...`
 * Set the destination folder to the folder you set, which in this case is `C:\Users\{username}\strm`
 * Enable **Update library after export** and **Watch for changes in the Cloud folder** then click OK.
-Let Kodi scan for all of the files in your Google Drive folders.
+Let Kodi scan for all the files in your Google Drive folders.

 <p align="center"><img src="https://docs.usbx.me/uploads/images/gallery/2020-06/image-1591561568087.png"></p>